 For more information, see Add a filter to a report.

-The Fields pane displays the tables and fields that exist in your data.
-Use these fields to create visualizations.
+The Fields pane displays the tables and fields that exist in your data and are available for you to use to create visualizations.

-NOTE: If you're using Power BI Desktop, you can reach options to show/hide fields, add calculations etc, from here as well:
+NOTE: If you're using Power BI Desktop, you'll also have options to show/hide fields, add calculations etc.

 ∑ Aggregates An aggregate is a numeric value that will be summed or averaged, for example.
 Aggregates are imported with the data (defined in the data model your report is based on).
 For more information, see Aggregates in Power BI reports.

 Each calculated field has its own hard-coded formula.
 You can’t change the calculation, for example, if it’s a sum, it can only be a sum.
 For more information, read Understanding measures

 Fields with this icon were imported from Excel and are set to show all values, even if they have duplicates.
 For example your data might have two records for people named 'John Smith', and each will be treated as unique -- they won't be summed.